 Instructions

-- Slice the tip end off of each bulb of garlic.
+- To roast garlic: Slice the tip end off of each bulb of garlic.
 Set the bulbs cut side up in a small baking dish or on a piece of foil.
-Brush or drizzle with the Roasted Garlic Oil.
-Cover loosely with foil and roast for about 60-70 minutes, or until soft and caramelized.
+Brush or drizzle with the garlic olive oil.
+Cover loosely with foil and roast for 60-70 minutes, or until soft and caramelized.
 Set aside to cool.
 When cool, pinch out the cloves by squeezing from the bottom of the head with your fingers, they'll pop right out.

 - Puree for several minutes, scraping down the sides of the machine often, until the mixture is smooth.

-- Add the lemon juice and Roasted Garlic Oil and continue to puree, scraping down the sides often.
+- Add the lemon juice and garlic olive oil, and continue to puree, scraping down the sides often.

 - Add in the tahini and salt and blend well.
 Finally, add 1/4 cup cold water and give it a final few pulses.
 Taste the hummus to adjust any of the ingredients.